getbraincloud/examples-unreal/README.md

 ### Build:

-Open the uproject file in UE 4.27.
+Open the uproject file in Unreal Engine.
 It will inform that VaRest and BCClient modules are missing or unbuilt.
 Click YES to build.
 Click Show Log to see progress.

+Make sure to download the appropriate version of VaRest for the engine version (or add to engine in marketplace).

 ### Run: